 “Generally speaking, an activity is never good if you have to force yourself to do it.
 If you are too tired, for example, it’s better to take a nap than to force yourself to walk.
 You can make up for it by taking a longer walk the next day,” said Becker Chagneux.
 And why not listen to a podcast or phone a friend to motivate yourself to move?

 If walking seems to be the easiest way to relax, to be more creative or more focused, it can also be an original alternative to meetings.
 Co-walking (or the walk-and-talk) might foster more natural and constructive exchanges.
 Is this just another new fad straight from Silicon Valley?
 Not at all.
-Long before the start-up crowd were around, great philosophers such as Aristotle were already teaching while walking.
+Long before the start-up crowd was around, great philosophers such as Aristotle were already teaching while walking.
 This earned his school the term “peripatetic”, from the ancient Greek word for “one who likes to walk while talking”.
 We can all learn from that.

 Translated by Kalin Linsberg